 Veterans United has even worked with a handful of Veterans on their 9th VA loan.
 If you're ready to check your remaining entitlement, a trusted home loan specialist from Veterans United can assess your situation and guide you through your next homebuying journey.

 The key to using your VA loan twice or more is entitlement.
 Veterans and active military members who meet the program's service requirements have what's known as VA loan entitlement.
 VA entitlement is a specific dollar amount the VA promises to repay to a lender if the Veteran defaults on the loan.

 Qualified borrowers have two levels of entitlement - basic and bonus.
 Whenever a Veteran purchases a home, they apply some or all of their entitlement to the loan.
 The VA typically guarantees a quarter of the loan amount, meaning borrowers will normally use a quarter of their available entitlement.

 Entitlement is a concept that even confuses people in the mortgage industry.
-I've broken down VA entitlement here for a more in-depth look.
+For a more in-depth look, we've broken down VA loan entitlement you can fully understand your hard-earned benefit.

 The bottom line is that when it comes to "moving up" the homebuying ladder, current VA homeowners may be able to capitalize without having to sell their current residence.

 The VA home loan is a lifetime benefit.
 Eligible service members and Veterans can seek to restore their full entitlement once the original loan is repaid in full or use their remaining entitlement to rent out their first home and purchase again with no down payment.

 Having more than one VA loan at the same time is certainly possible, but Veterans will still need to meet the VA's occupancy requirements.

 Learn more about how to reuse your VA Loan benefit: Restoration of Entitlement: How to Reuse Your VA Loan Benefit in Full